 The DAYL Equal Access to Justice Committee organizes a Wine Tasting each year that benefits the Dallas Volunteer Attorney Program.
 In addition, the committee recognizes a young lawyer with the organization’s Young Lawyer Pro Bono Service Award.

 EXPANDING PROFESSIONAL INTERESTS COMMITTEE

-The Expanding Professional Interests Committee assists lawyers who are in transition, whether it be from law school to new lawyer or for lawyers who are in between jobs.
-This committee organizes events to assist with various aspects of transition.
+The Expanding Professional Interests Committee organizes programs that help lawyers who are in a career transition, whether it be from law school to new lawyer or between new jobs.

 FREEDOM RUN COMMITTEE